Tim Crowder

 Timothy C. Crowder (born June 30, 1985) is an American former professional football player who was a defensive end with the Denver Broncos and Tampa Bay Buccaneers in the National Football League (NFL) from 2007 to 2011.
-He won a college football championship with the Texas Longhorns and was selected by the Broncos in the second round of the 2007 NFL draft.
+He was an All-American defensive end at the University of Texas, where he won a college football championship; and he was selected by the Broncos in the second round of the 2007 NFL draft.

 Early life

-Crowder attended John Tyler High School where he primarily played defensive end and posted 127 tackles, 22 tackles for loss (TFLs) and 14 sacks in his final two seasons.
+Crowder was born and raised in Tyler, Texas where he attended John Tyler High School.
+There he earned 3 letters in football and 4 in baseball.
+In football, he was all-state and he primarily played defensive end and posted 127 tackles, 22 tackles for loss (TFLs) and 14 sacks in his final two seasons.
+In baseball he was an all-district pitcher, with a 90mph fastball.